saketkunwar/cvwc2019_pose/README.md

 Git large file storage (git lfs) was used to store the large model file weights, so ensure it is installed.
 This repo contains all necessary weights.

+Running the script ./train_tiger.sh will train the model Running the script ./test_tiger will give store results in  output/tiger/pose_hrnet/w32_288x384_adam_lr1e-3/results

+For validaton or other param changes edit the /experiments/tiger/hrnet/w32_288x384_adam_lr1e-3.yaml file